Gena Branscombe: Personal life

 Gena Branscombe was born to parents, Henry William Branscombe, a dentist, optometrist and druggist and her mother, Sara Elizabeth Allison Branscombe, poet and newspaper woman.
 She had two older brothers, the first died in infancy and her second brother, Clarence Henry who was ten years older than she.
 Her heritage was from the village of Branscombe in Devonshire, England and of Scottish Highlander, Holland and Sweden.

 Gena Branscombe married John Ferguson Tenney of Methuen, Massachusetts.
 At the time of their meeting in December 1908 in Walla Walla, Washington, John was working as an attorney in Seattle.
 By spring 1909, they were engaged with the understanding that Gena would be leaving for one-year study in Berlin.
 They married in the Fall 1910 and moved to New York City where both would pursue their careers.

 Their daughters were: Gena born in 1911 (d.
 2007), Vivian in 1913 (d.
 1990), Betty in 1916 (d.
 1919) and Beatrice in 1919.
 Her husband, John, died in 1949.

 Branscombe composed until shortly before her death in New York City on 26 July 1977.
 After her death, her manuscripts were donated to the Music Division of The New York Public Library for the Performing Arts.
+She is noted as saying, "Having a home, a husband and children to love and serve brings enrichment of life to a woman.
+But being a part of the world's work in humbly serving and loving the illumined force which is music brings fulfillment."